nick-otter/nick-otter.github.io/_posts/2020-11-25-how to monitor cpu.md

 ---

 Thanks.
 [Linux Load Averages: Solving The Mystery](http://www.brendangregg.com/blog/2017-08-08/linux-load-averages.html), [Understanding Linux Load Averages](https://scoutapm.com/blog/understanding-load-averages) were useful to write this.
+This was written by Nick Otter.